DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Synergy with CSS Styled Content
 """""""""""""""""""""""""""""""

-As mentioned above, the whole content rendering logic is intended to completely replace *CSS Styled Content*.
+As mentioned before, the whole content rendering logic is intended to completely replace *CSS Styled Content*.
 If you do not make use of this system extension any more (as recommended) you can savely uninstall it to not waste valuable resources.